Inflectra/rapise-documentation/docs/Guide/ado_integration.md

 ![Test Report Summary](./img/azure_tap_report_summary.png)

-Detailed logs and reports are also available for download:
+Detailed logs and reports (.tap, .trp, .log files) are also available for download as a ZIP archive:

 ![Test Logs](./img/azure_artifacts.png)

+> Note: TRP files are standard reports you can view with Rapise.